 2. Bring the mixture to a boil, then reduce the heat, cover, and simmer for about 18 minutes.3.
 Stir in the chickpeas and kale and allow to cook another 3-5 minutes, until the kale is wilted and bright green.
 Stir in the lime juice and cilantro and serve.

 That’s it!
 This is a super quick and easy dinner.
 Quick, easy, AND healthy.
 Not an easy-to-come-by combination!

 Oh, and full of flavor.
 I just love coconut and curry together, and the fresh ginger, lime, and cilantro just bring the whole thing together.

 I didn’t eat any bread with this because of my anti-inflammation diet, but it’s perfect with warm naan bread.
+If you want to bulk up the meal more and keep it gluten-free, it would also be amazing with this super easy Coconut Rice Recipe.
 If you need a vegan, gluten-free, weeknight meal that is super satisfying, this is exactly what you need.